 Equal Employment Opportunities

-OCR technology plays a critical role in ensuring that visually impaired individuals have equal access to job-related documents and information.
-It enables them to read emails, reports, and other work-related materials independently, contributing to their success in the workplace.
+OCR helps ensure that employees with visual impairments have the same access to workplace documents and information.
+It allows them to read emails, reports, and other materials independently, aiding their professional performance.

 Accessibility Compliance